-Science Olympiad Ways to Play Survey - Phase 2 - August 7, 2020
+Science Olympiad Ways to Play Survey - Results! - September 8, 2020

 Hello Science Olympiad Nation!
-Now that we've announced new Ways to Play for the 2021 Science Olympiad Season, our Innovation Task Force is interested to hear from you about implementation.
-We are polling tournament directors, event supervisors, teachers, parents and of course, students on perceptions about the coming academic year, which we understand will be fluid as the COVID-19 situation persists across the US.
-The Google Forms survey is short and will just take a few minutes; it's open from August 7-17, 2020.
-The Innovation Task Force will compile the two phases of results which will inform our plans and be shared out widely before the Science Olympiad season begins.
+When we announced new Ways to Play for the 2021 Science Olympiad Season, our Innovation Task Force wanted to hear from you about implementation.
+We polled tournament directors, event supervisors, teachers, parents and of course, students on perceptions about the coming academic year, which we understood would be fluid as the COVID-19 situation persists across the US.
+The Innovation Task Force compiled the two phases of results in July and August (3,500 respondents!) which informed our plans.
+Major takeaways included:

 Science Olympiad 2021 Season Planning - Update - June 22, 2020

 We’ve been extremely busy this spring, and we are excited to share ideas with you for the 2021 Science Olympiad season.
 While the COVID-19 situation still changes daily, we have laid out the most likely scenarios for where students will be learning and have developed a series of models which will allow State Chapters to start the season with enough options and flexibility to provide registered Science Olympiad teams with a good experience, no matter how local situations evolve.
 These models are the result of thoughtful conversations, meetings and a great sharing of ideas from everyone involved in Science Olympiad.